NServiceBus support using interfaces as messages types.

 Using interfaces allows "multiple inheritance" where one message can inherit from varieties of other messages.
 This is useful for solving certain "message evolution" scenarios.

-Say that your business logic represents a state machine with states X and Y. When your system gets into state X, it publishes the message
+Imagine that the business logic represents a state machine with states X and Y. When the system gets into state X, it publishes the message

 EnteredStateX.
-When your system gets into state Y, it publishes the message
+When the system gets into state Y, it publishes the message

 EnteredStateY.
 (For more information on how to publish a message, see below.)

-In the next version of your system, you add a new state Z, which represents the co-existence of both X and Y. So, you define the message
+In the next version of the system, a new state Z is added, which represents the co-existence of both X and Y states.
+This can be achieved by defining a message

 EnteredStateY are notified.

-Without the ability to extend a message to multiple others, you would have to use composition, thereby preventing the infrastructure from automatically routing messages to pre-existing subscribers of the composed messages.
+Without the ability to inherit a message from other message types, composition techniques would be required, thereby preventing the infrastructure from automatically routing messages to pre-existing subscribers of the composed messages.